 WE GO RAIN OR SHINE.
 Maps are in plastic bags.
 Scouts should dress for the weather.
 It’s up to the unit leader’s discretion whether to participate or not when the weather is less than ideal.

 RELEASE AND WAIVER OF LIABILITY: Make copies of the waiver as needed for your group.
 Each participant must have their own signed Release and Waiver of Liability.
 Bring with you to the meet and hand in at check-in.

-CAMPING: Book and pay for sites and cabins on the Mayflower Council Reservation page.
-To avoid problems, do this after you have received your orienteering confirmation.
+CAMPING: Book and pay for tent sites, lean-tos, and cabins on the Mayflower Council Reservation page.
+To avoid problems, make your camping reservation as soon as you have received your Scout-O payment confirmation.

 CONCESSION: Drinks (hot and cold), hot dogs and snacks (candy, etc.) may be available.

 PARKING: Off street parking is limited.
 Car-pooling is encouraged.

 HELP OUT: We need volunteers to help during the event.
 We typically need a few adults to staff start and finish tables for a few hours during the event, and a troop of energetic Scouts to help pick up courses at the end of the day.
 We also may need help with parking early in the day.
 Troops larger than 10 are expected to provide one adult volunteer.
 Assignments to be made with the confirmation.